Freedom of Information

 The meetings themselves will not be open to the public to reflect the accountability arrangements Parliament has put in place for the GLA; the Mayor is answerable to the Assembly through Mayor’s Question Time only after he has taken decisions.

-Summary minutes of the meetings of the Panel and its Groups will be posted on the LEAP website within two weeks of the meeting to which they relate.
+Summary minutes of the meetings of the Panel and its Groups will be posted on the LEAP website within 10 clear working days of the meeting to which they relate.

 Making a request for information